-This hotel is located in the heart of Polanco, the best area of the capital, known for hosting international corporations, diplomatic headquarters, great gastronomic offer, museums and the most exclusive shops in its famous Avenida Presidente Masaryk.
+This hotel is located in the heart of Polanco, the best area of the capital, known for hosting international corporations, diplomatic headquarters, great gastronomic offers, museums, and the most exclusive shops in its famous Avenida Presidente Masaryk.

 Presidente InterContinental® is one of the icons of Mexico City for being the first international hotel, with 42 floors, 700 rooms, 6 specialty restaurants, a Mixology Bar, and more than 1,800 m2 of rooms for all kinds of meetings and events.

 This is an extra cost lounge.
-However loyal to high you are, you won’t get access to this lounge without paying for a Club Room.
-The lounge includes private check-in, with a complimentary welcome drink, buffet breakfast, with eggs cooked your way, afternoon tea, with freshly made sweet and savory delights and evening drinks & canapés.
+Whatever your loyalty status, you won’t get access to this lounge without paying for a Club Room.
+The lounge includes private check-in, with a complimentary welcome drink, buffet breakfast, with eggs cooked your way, afternoon tea, with freshly made sweet and savory delights, and evening drinks & canapés.